ArweaveAlex/arc-pools/README.md

 }
 ```

-__Now modify this pools.json file to generate a pool to your liking.__ we will modify 5 items above, modify only the following configs -
+__Modify the pools.json file to generate your pool.__ Modify the following configs -

-1. the pool id, where it says russia-ukraine-test, this is the pool id which will be used to
-    specify which pool you are running the client for in the future, so modify this to be
-    something related to your pool for example a pool for the Iraq war could be iraq-war.
+1. `POOL_NAME` will be used to specify which pool you are running the client for in the future, so modify this to be related to your pool eg. Iraq war could be `iraq-war`.
-2. state.title, this is the title of your pool which will display on the homepage of Alex etc...
+2. `state.title` is the title of your pool.
-    Modify it to a title you want.
-3. state.description, this is a long description used for your pool on the site it can contain
+3. `state.description` is a long description of your pool.
+It can contain
-    Text and html markup, also modify this.
+    Text and/or HTML.
-4. twitter.userIds, a list of twitter uid's to track in twitter mining, this can be empty or contain
+4. `twitter.userIds` is a list of twitter uid's to track in Twitter mining.
+This can be left empty or contain multiple uids.
-    multiple uids, modify this as well.
-5. keywords, this is a list of the main keywords to track in the mining process for all mining processes.
-    This is the core driving data which will tell the mining programs what to pull from twitter and wikipedia
+5. `keywords` is a list of the main keywords to track in the mining process.
+This is the core driving data that instructs the mining programs of what to pull from Twitter and Wikipedia.

-__Lastly run the client from within the directory containing pools.json, it requires pools.json in the current directory__
+__Lastly run the client from within the directory containing pools.json.__

 ```
-arcpool create <pool id> --control-wallet <path to wallet.json> --image <path to image file>
+arcpool create <POOL_ID> --control-wallet <PATH_TO_WALLET.json> --image <PATH_TO_IMAGE>
 ```

 __Example:__